Aladin147/BLKWDS_Manager/docs/style_migration_status.md

    - ✅ Migrate CalendarView
    - ✅ Migrate BookingListScreen
    - ✅ Add BLKWDSEnhancedLoadingIndicator
+   - ✅ Create BLKWDSEnhancedSegmentedButton
+   - ✅ Create BLKWDSEnhancedFormField
+   - ✅ Enhance Calendar day cells and markers
+   - ✅ Enhance Booking detail cards
 4. Complete thorough migration of already started screens
-   - Identify and update all nested components in Dashboard
+   - ✅ Identify and update all nested components in Dashboard
-   - Complete migration of dialogs and forms in Booking Panel
+   - ✅ Complete migration of dialogs and forms in Booking Panel
    - Finish migration of all elements in Settings screen

 5. Create automated tests to verify visual consistency